Impact of non-standard neutrino-electron interactions on Big Bang Nucleosynthesis: Introduction

 The presence of NSI could modify the decoupling process of cosmological neutrinos, as noted already in \cite{Berezhiani:2001rs,Davidson:2003ha}.
 In particular, non-standard interactions with electrons, the only charged leptons that are still abundant at MeV cosmological temperatures, would modify the thermal contact of neutrinos with the electromagnetic plasma and change their momentum spectra, leading to a different value of $\Neff$.
-Earlier analyses of the effect of NSI on \Neff\ include \cite{Mangano:2006ar,deSalas:2016ztq}, but these works only considered some particular choices of the NSI parameters.
+Earlier analyses of the effect of NSI on $\Neff$ include \cite{Mangano:2006ar,deSalas:2016ztq}, but these works only considered some particular choices of the NSI parameters.
 More recently, the effect of NSI on neutrino decoupling has been quantified in \cite{deSalas:2021aeh}, where a complete numerical treatment of NSI in this context has been developed.

 In contrast to the study of neutrino decoupling, a full analysis of NSI effects on Big Bang Nucleosynthesis (BBN) has not been performed yet.
-A partial study, involving NSI interactions of neutrinos with quarks, was published recently in \cite{Barenboim:2025okj}.
+A partial study, involving non-standard interactions of neutrinos with quarks, was published recently in \cite{Barenboim:2025okj}.
 In this case, the weak interaction processes that govern the equilibrium of protons and neutrons at the beginning of BBN, the so-called weak rates, are modified.
-This implies that the produced amount of light elements, and in particular helium-4, are modified by the initial ratio of neutrons with respect to protons.
+This implies that the predicted abundances of light elements, and in particular helium-4, are modified by the ratio of neutrons with respect to protons at the onset of nucleosynthesis.

-Instead, if one considers NSI between neutrinos and electrons alone, there is no direct effect on the weak rates but the presence of NSI modifies the total energy density of radiation in the universe and leads to distortions in the momentum distribution function of electron neutrinos.
+By contrast, if one considers four-fermion NSI between neutrinos and electrons alone, there is no direct effect on the weak rates (at tree level), but the presence of NSI modifies the total energy density of radiation in the universe and leads to distortions in the momentum distribution function of electron neutrinos.
 Thus, the effect on the light element abundances is different but it can still be appreciable.
-This is the objective of the present paper, where we also compare the results with current observations of the primordial abundances.
+This is the objective of the present paper, in which we also compare the results with current observations of the primordial abundances.

+The rest of this paper is organised as follows.
+We introduce our NSI parameterisation in section~\ref{sec:NSI}.
+The effect of NSI on neutrino decoupling, and in particular on the observable \Neff, is discussed in section~\ref{sec:results_Neff}.
+The subsequent impact of the modified relic neutrino distributions on primordial nucleosynthesis is determined in section~\ref{sec:results_BBN}.
+We conclude in section~\ref{sec:conclusion}.
+Throughout this paper, we use natural units in which $\hbar = c = k_\mathrm{B} = 1$.